 Itinerary - 18 Days

 Our voyage begins in the vibrant city of Salvador, the capital of the Bahia region and a hub of Afro-Brazilian culture.
-Settle into your cabin aboard the National Geographic Explorer, and set out to explore this well-preserved 16th- and 17th-century town.
+Settle into our hotel and set out to explore this well-preserved 16th- and 17th-century town.
 Wander past brightly painted baroque buildings in the historic district of Pelourinho, a World Heritage site, and see embroidered linens and woodcarvings at the local market.
-Then set sail for Ilhéus, once Brazil’s flourishing cacao capital.
-See the Cathedral of São Sebastião, visit a cacao plantation, and stop in at the world’s only sloth sanctuary.
-There’s also time to take in a musical performance, go birding, or relax on a lovely beach.
 (B,L,D)

-Spend two days navigating the volcanic isles of the stunning Abrolhos Archipelago.
-Go snorkeling along the coral reefs of this national park, known for its rich marine biodiversity, and kayak the island’s turquoise shores.
+Navigate the volcanic isles of the stunning Abrolhos Archipelago.
 Keep an eye out for masked boobies, red-billed tropicbirds, and the humpback whales that come here to breed and calve.
 (B,L,D)

 Days 6 & 7 — Rio de Janeiro